 Since a patient on Invega may have limited ability to articulate what may be happening, careful and continuous monitoring of the person by observers is extremely important.

-It is recommended to start taking Invega at the lowest possible dose, and to take as low a dose as possible during maintenance, as coming off the drug may be easier if the accumulated dosages are as minimal as possible.
+It is recommended to start taking Invega at the lowest possible dose and to take as low a dose as possible during maintenance.
+This is because Invega withdrawal may be easier if the accumulated dosages are as minimal as possible.

-Some side effects during withdrawal may be quite severe and long-lasting, such as:
+Some side effects during Invega withdrawal may be quite severe and long-lasting, such as:

-Discontinuing Invega should be done in close and regular coordination with the prescribing physician who can adjust the dose at intervals to soften the withdrawals that may present.
+Invega withdrawal should be done in close and regular coordination with the prescribing physician who can adjust the dose at intervals to soften the withdrawals that may present.